krishnavis/Ghibli-Park-Trip-Website/README.md

 ## Purpose

-This project was developed to practice front-end development techniques, including accessibility features and interactive UI components, while creating a fun and engaging user experience.
+This project was developed as part of CodePath's WEB 101 class.
+It taught students how to practice front-end development techniques, including accessibility features and interactive UI components, while creating a fun and engaging user experience.

 ## Live Demo